Net 25: Programming

-With its initial partnership with ZDTV (later known as TechTV in 2001), Net 25 was a television station devoted to information technology.
+With its initial partnership with ZDTV (later known as TechTV in 2001), NET25 was a television station devoted to information technology.
 It previously carried programs like Call for Help, Fresh Gear, Extended Play, NET Café, Next Step, Computer Chronicle and Audio File.
 It will also feature programs from DW-TV Germany starting April 7, 2025.

-Net 25 has been the official broadcaster of the Iglesia ni Cristo (INC) religious programs, including Ang Tamang Daan and Ang Mga Nagsialis sa Samahang Ang Dating Daan, which rebukes and debates claims made against the INC organization by the UNTV 37 programs Ang Dating Daan and Itanong Mo Kay Soriano hosted by Bro.
+NET25 has been the official broadcaster of the Iglesia ni Cristo (INC) religious programs, including Ang Tamang Daan and Ang Mga Nagsialis sa Samahang Ang Dating Daan, which rebukes and debates claims made against the INC organization by the UNTV 37 programs Ang Dating Daan and Itanong Mo Kay Soriano hosted by Bro.
 Eli Soriano of the rival religious group Ang Dating Daan.
 Currently, the INC programs are aired under the unofficial INC-TV on Net 25 block.

-Net 25's programming consists of news and public affairs programs by Eagle News Service and edutainment programs by EBC Edutainment TV.
+NET25's programming consists of news and public affairs programs by Eagle News Service and edutainment programs by EBC Edutainment TV.
 The programming is similar to that of Sonshine Media Network International (SMNI), a broadcast arm of the Kingdom of Jesus Christ (KJC) led by international televangelist pastor Apollo Quiboloy.
 Net 25 has also featured a number of Korean dramas, including The Snow Queen, Class 7 Civil Servant, Flower I Am, Never Twice, A Place in the Sun, Fatal Promise, Mysterious Personal Shopper, Unwanted Family, House of Bluebird, and Gracious Revenge.

-Net 25 News and Information
+NET25 News and Information

-NET25 News and Information (formerly known as Net 25 Integrated News and Current Affairs, Eagle News and Net 25 Eagle News Service also known as Net 25 News) is the network's official news, information and public affairs division of the whole Eagle Broadcasting Corporation.
+NET25 News and Information (formerly known as NET25 Integrated News and Current Affairs, Eagle News and NET25 Eagle News Service also known as NET25 News) is the network's official news, information and public affairs division of the whole Eagle Broadcasting Corporation.
 The Eagle News Service was created in November 2011 in order to compete with the news organizations of three major TV networks.
-The organization produces news and information content for the flagship TV station Net 25, flagship AM radio station DZEC Radyo Agila 1062 and the network's official online news portal.
+The organization produces news and information content for the flagship TV station NET25, flagship AM radio station DZEC Radyo Agila 1062 and the network's official online news portal.